puppetlabs/puppet-docs/source/pe/2.0/welcome_whats_new.markdown

 The upgrader now skips unnecessary steps for upgrades from 2.0.x versions.

+### Puppet.conf is No Longer World-Readable By Default

+The `/etc/puppetlabs/puppet/puppet.conf` file on the puppet master is now created with default permissions of `0600`, to improve security in cases where the puppet master is a multi-purpose server with untrusted user accounts.

 ### Apache Now Discards X-Forwarded-For Headers

 Puppet Enterprise's Apache configuration now discards any X-Forwarded-For header from requests before passing them to Puppet.
 In rare configurations, Ruby and Rack's handling of this header could allow agents to impersonate each other when making unauthenticated requests.